mikahimself/finnkino2json/README.md

-# finnkino2json-server
+# finnkino2json
-Simple API server that translates XML responses from Finnkino API to JSON
+A simple library that translates XML responses from Finnkino API to JSON.